bchavezgd/task-runners-talk/readme.md

     $ grunt

-which will run the default task, which runs only the sass task.
+Which will run the default task, which runs only the sass task.
 Or I can run the Sass task directly with

     $ grunt sass